 Thiessen Orchards has been part of Essex County’s business community since 1934.
 But it’s our personal touch that our customers remember most.
 Continue your family tradition at Thiessen’s or start it!
 We look forward to your family visiting ours!

-The Beginning of the Orchard
+of the Orchard

 Jacob Thiessen came to Canada from the Ukraine (South Russia) in December of 1926.
 He worked as a sharecropper on a farm owned by Mr. Scott for seven years before he purchased a tobacco farm in 1933.
 This is now the site of Thiessen Orchards farm.
 Jacob grew tobacco for many years and eventually decided to try growing cucumbers in a new greenhouse which he built in 1941.
 In 1949 he successfully grew chrysanthemums in the greenhouse.
 Mums bloom naturally in the fall and as other producers saturated this market Jacob began using black out systems in order to harvest mums on a year round basis.
 Soon afterwards Jacob planted 10 acres of apple trees.